 Fuzzy logic rice maker: has an algorithm that controls the rice cooking process for perfect rice every time; the heating is in the base of the cooker only.

 Fuzzy logic rice maker with induction heating: Has the rice making algorithm, plus induction heating, which surrounds the inner pot and responds instantly for more consistent, more accurate heating.
-Induction heat also consumes less energy than standard electric heat.
+Induction heat also requires less energy than standard electric heat, which is better for you and for the planet.

-Fuzzy logic rice maker with induction heating and pressure: Adding pressure to a fuzzy logic induction rice cooker does two basic things: it speeds up the process (white rice takes about 45-50 minutes in a fuzzy logic rice maker), so you can make white rice in as little as 20 minutes.
-It also adds some multi-cooker features so you can use your rice cooker as an electric multi-cooker (i.e., an Instant Pot).
+Fuzzy logic rice maker with induction heating and pressure: Adding pressure to a fuzzy logic induction rice cooker does two basic things: it speeds up the process, so you can make white rice in as little as 20 minutes (white rice takes about 45-50 minutes in a fuzzy logic rice maker).
+It also adds multi-cooker features so you can use your rice cooker as an electric multi-cooker (i.e., an Instant Pot).
 Not all pressurized rice cookers have multi-cooker features, but many do.
 (Note that because the inner pot of a rice cooker is fairly small, it isn't a great choice to use for a multi-cooker, even if it has those features.)

 More features generally means a higher price tag.